 What materials are used in blasting?

-Sand: Silica sand is one of the most traditional and widely used abrasives for sandblasting.
+- Sand: Silica sand is one of the most traditional and widely used abrasives, ideal for sandblasting and heavy-duty surface preparation.

-Steel Grit and Steel Shot: Small particles of steel are used as abrasives in shot blasting to clean and strengthen metal surfaces.
+- Steel Grit & Steel Shot: Small steel particles used in shot blasting to clean, strengthen, and prepare metal surfaces.

-Glass Beads: Spherical glass beads are used for surface cleaning and finishing tasks, especially for delicate surfaces.
+- Glass Beads: Spherical beads for delicate surface cleaning and finishing.

-Crushed Walnut Shells: These are used for gentle cleaning, especially on softer materials or surfaces.
+- Crushed Walnut Shells: Gentle abrasive for softer materials and surfaces.

-Baking Soda (Sodium Bicarbonate): Baking soda is used as a gentle abrasive for cleaning sensitive surfaces and removing contaminants.
+- Baking Soda (Sodium Bicarbonate): Mild abrasive for cleaning sensitive surfaces and removing contaminants.

-Dry Ice: Solid carbon dioxide (dry ice) pellets are used for non-abrasive cleaning applications.
+- Dry Ice: Solid CO₂ pellets used for non-abrasive cleaning without leaving residue.

-Plastic Media: Plastic particles are used for delicate surfaces, where traditional abrasive materials might cause damage.
+- Plastic Media: For delicate surfaces where traditional abrasives could cause damage.